shakir85/utils/README.md

-Managing home lab machines and other stuff
+Homelab machines config files (and potentially other scripts/stuff).